-How to Treat and Prevent Pressure Sores and Calluses on Dog Elbows
+How to Treat and Prevent Calluses on Dog Elbows That Can Bleed

 Calluses are thick, rough, overgrown areas of skin that appear over a bony pressure point.
 The affected skin often hardens as a form of protection.
-Your dog may also develop hygromas which are soft, fluid-filled subcutaneous sacks that form where friction occurs.
+Calluses can get painful if they get infected and/or bleed.

 Picture Of A Large Callus on My Dog's Elbow

-Calluses are not only painful; they can easily become a serious condition for your family pet.
-My Golden Retriever is 7 years old and this is my story about how his calluses hurt, bled and quickly became unmanageable.
-It breaks my heart to know that I wasn't knowledgeable enough to understand how these calluses could turn into such a nightmare.
+The calluses your dog can develop can not only get painful; they can easily become a serious condition.
+My Golden Retriever was 7 years old and this is my story about how his calluses hurt, bled and quickly became unmanageable.
+It breaks my heart to know that I wasn't knowledgeable enough to understand how they could turn into such a nightmare.
 Pay attention to your dog, he will let you know if something is hurting.
 I'll offer some tips on how to prevent the issue in the first place.

 Organic Treatment For Dog's Dry Skin and Calluses